AL2024UCSD/sp500trends/PROJECT_WRITEUP.md

 Successfully integrated 7 economic indicators and built analyzable datasets through systematic preprocessing and feature engineering.
 CHANGE RATE columns enable easy identification of trends in each indicator, and normalized graphs allow for multi-indicator comparison.

+---

+## 8. Conclusion

+This project produced a fully integrated and analysis-ready dataset that connects the S&P 500 with key economic indicators through systematic preprocessing, cleaning, and feature engineering.
+The resulting multi-resolution datasets and visualizations provide a solid foundation for deeper statistical modeling, economic interpretation, and future predictive analyses.

 ## Resources

 CPI : https://fred.stlouisfed.org/series/CPIAUCSL